-If potentially hazardous food has thawed to the point of being soft to the touch, it must be defrosted and used within its normal refrigeration storage time.
+If readily perishable food has thawed to the point of being soft to the touch, it must be defrosted and used within its normal refrigeration storage time.

-If frozen ready-to-eat potentially hazardous food has defrosted and has been above 5°C for more than four hours, it must be thrown out.
+If frozen ready-to-eat readily perishable food has defrosted and has been above 5°C for more than four hours, it must be thrown out.